 My son loves sports!
 He has played every sport our town rec club has to offer.
 This year he narrowed it down to his favorites: soccer, wrestling, and baseball.

 My son wrestles in the winter.
 Last year he practiced with the program, but never actually competed.
 This year he made the varsity team because they needed lightweights to wrestle with the big boys.
 He was so excited when the season started but soon became discouraged.
-His teammates and coaches were great, however, he was getting his butt kicked at matches.
-Match after match, my son fought back tears as the ref raised the hand of the winner
+His teammates and coaches were great.
+However, he was getting his butt kicked at matches.
+Match after match my son fought back the tears as the ref raised the hand of the winner

 Then it happened.
-At a local tournament, he refused to wrestle.
+At a local tournament, my little man refused to wrestle.
 He became nasty and rude and said he wanted to go home.
 I didn't understand what was going on at first; he is winning matches, why was he so upset?
 Once we got in the car, the tears started to flow.
-He was scared to loose, worried he was going to cry in front of everyone if he did.
+He was scared to lose, worried he was going to cry in front of everyone if he did.
 FEAR

 I asked him, “Where does fear come from, God?”

 God didn’t give us a spirit that makes us weak and fearful.
 He gave us a spirit that gives us power and love.
 It helps us control ourselves .2 Timothy 1:7 (NIrV)

 I got fired up!
 I told him he didn’t have to put up with fear.
 Yes, it was going to come, but he had to decide what to do with it when it did.
 Was he going to let it keep him from doing what he loves?

 I reminded him the best way to tackle fear was to know the Word of God and speak it when he feels scared.